 Find at “Inventory” page a well-ordered list of about 100 configurations what can be made-to-order, up to 12s12p.

 The battery packs are engineered with “bare-bones” cylindrical cells made by Panasonic Co. at the Sanyo plants Higashiura, Chuou or Tsunadenki, in Japan.
 Sanyo Energy is a formerly a member of the Fortune Global 500, and a few years ago became a wholly owned subsidiary of Panasonic, who is also the supplier of batteries to power Tesla’s electric vehicles.

 These all cells incorporate several electrochemical elements that contribute to their safety.
-LiNi0.8Co0.15Al0.05O2 (NCA) is a highly thermally stable cathode material used in lithium-ion batteries.
-Doping the lithium nickel cobalt oxide with aluminum both stabilizes it’s thermal and charge transfer resistance.
+LiNi0.8Co0.15Al0.05O2 (Lithium Nickel Cobalt Aluminum Oxide, or NCA) is an extremely thermally stable cathode used in the compound of lithium-ion batteries made by Panasonic.
+Addition of aluminum to Nickel Cobalt Oxide also stabilizes charge transfer resistance.